hern12/account-deletion-challenge-/README.md

 ### Instructions

 - You are instructed to improve the code mainly in JavaScript files inside `client/src` directory.
 There are many bugs hidden in this app, try to fix as many bugs as you can find.
-Also, try to refactor the code so that it becomes easier to maintain.
-We expect you to show your best work with highest attention to detail.
+Also, try to refactor the code so that it becomes easier to maintain. **We expect you to show us your best work with highest attention to detail.**
 - You may amend, move, or delete some of the existing functionality even it breaks the specifications as long as you see fit.
 - You may add new functionality in addition to the specifications as you see fit.
 - You may rename the files and React components as you see fit.